Technical Glossary

 Types of Redirects

 Understanding the various types of redirects is crucial for web developers, SEO specialists, and anyone involved in managing websites.
 Redirects play a vital role in maintaining user experience, preserving search engine rankings, and ensuring smooth navigation when content moves or changes.
-This page explores the most common types of redirects, including HTTP status code redirects (301, 302, 303, 307, and 308), as well as client-side redirects implemented through meta tags and JavaScript.
-For a more comprehensive overview of HTTP status codes, check out our HTTP Status Codes page.

 301 (Permanent Redirect)

 Indicates that the requested resource has been permanently moved to a new URL.
+This is the most common and SEO-friendly redirect type.

-Example Scenario:
+Example Scenario

 A website has changed its domain from http://old-domain.com to http://new-domain.com.